Royall Avenue Basin Drainage Improvement Project

 - Signed contract with the contractor

-- Expected start of construction is October 1st, 2021
+- The construction phase started October 1st, 2021

 What to expect: